 This is after completely staining the board.
 This staining method is a favorite of mine.

 The completed DIY rustic wood shelves!
-I made a set of shelves to go in two different bathrooms.
-They are perfect!
+I made a set of shelves to go in two different bathrooms then later I made more when I did a makeover on my basement/space bathroom.

 These shelves did take a while to complete due to the spray painting of the pipes and wood staining involved.
 I was required to wait until everything dried before assembling them and putting them in the bathroom…waiting is not easy for me:)